 Japan has an image of being one of the most expensive countries in the world and if you are staying in hotels, eating out and traveling around a lot, it can be.
 You can easily spend over $200 USD per day by traveling that way.
 However, I don’t think a trip to Japan needs to be that expensive.

 Staying in a hostel, buying a rail pass, eating relatively cheap food, and visiting a few attractions will cost around $100 USD per day.
 A 21 day trip would cost at least $2,100 USD (plus flight).
 For that much money you can go to Asia for months!

 Instead, by utilizing the tips above, I think you can get by on $70-75 USD per day.
 This would mean more bus travel, a (very) limited amount of sushi, only cheap restaurants, and the occasional night Couchsurfing (or another method for free accommodation).

 On a bare bones budget, you can get by for $50 USD per day if you stick to Couchsurfing, cheap food, bus travel (trains would be far too expensive), and free attractions.
 I saw lots of travelers in Japan traveling on the cheap.
 They did it and it’s possible — but you’ll never feed your sushi addiction if you travel this way.

 To me budget travel is value travel.
 Japan is never going to be as inexpensive a destination as Cambodia, Ukraine, or Peru, but there are ways to save money in every place in the world and Japan has plenty.
 The country will never cost $20 USD per day but it also doesn’t need to cost hundreds.

-Editor’s note: Two weeks of my trip was covered by G Adventures as part of my Wanderer in Residence partnership, though I had to find my own food.
-While they paid for trains and hotels, the prices above reflect the notes on costs I took while I was there.
+Editor’s note: Two weeks of my trip was covered by G Adventures as part of my Wanderer in Residence partnership, though I paid for my own food.
 My third week in Japan was fully paid by me.
 You can get 10% off all their tours with the code “2014GONOMADIC“.
 Use it when you visit their website to save hundreds on any tour you book.